mozilla/www.ccadb.org/cas/updates.md

-# Updating Audit Statements, Data, and Policy Documents #
+# Updating Audit Statements, Policy Documents, and Other Data #

 CAs in the CCADB are organized into hierarchies.
 Each CA Owner has children nodes that are Root Certificate records, Root Certificate records have children